 - 200 mile – 0600 on Thursday 27 September

 - 100 mile, 100 kms, 50 miles and 4 x 25kms relay – 0600 hrs on Saturday 29 September

 - 50 km 0600 on Sunday 30 September.

 The cut-off time for all events is 0600 on Monday morning.
 The maximum time for the 200 mile is therefore 96 hours and the 100 mile is 48 hours.

-Mementos: All contestants will receive a commemorative race buff.
-Finishers in the 25 kms (solo, teams or pacers) and in the 50 kms & 50 miles will receive a commemorative medallion and finishers in the 100 miles & 100 kms will receive a commemorative belt buckle; gold for the 200, silver for the 100 mile and bronze for the 100 kms.
+Mementos: All contestants will receive a commemorative race singlet.
+Finishers in the 25 kms (solo, teams or pacers) and in the 50 kms & 50 miles will receive a commemorative medallion and finishers in the 200 mile, 100 mile & 100 kms will receive a commemorative belt buckle; gold for the 200, silver for the 100 mile and bronze for the 100 kms.

 Special gear: A head torch and spare batteries for those in the longer events is essential.
 It is recommended that you carry a space blanket, mobile phone and whistle in case of emergency.
-Please have a jacket and beanie for night time use as it can turn very cold overnight.
+Please have a jacket, beanie and gloves for night time use as it can turn very cold overnight.

 Mobile phones: We recommend that you carry a mobile phone for emergency purposes.
 However, signal in the forest is intermittent and will rapidly drain the battery.
 To avoid flattening the battery prematurely we recommend that you leave the phone turned off and only turn it on as and when required.